-In its 2020 annual report the US Commission on International Religious Freedom designated Russia as a ‘country of particular concern’.
-According to the report, police conduct raids on the private homes and places of worship of religious minorities.
-Minority groups report that local authorities have used anti-extremism laws to add religious texts to the government’s list of banned books.
+The US Commission on International Religious Freedom designated Russia as a ‘country of particular concern’ in its 2020 annual report.
+According to the document, police conduct raids on private homes and places of worship.
+Religious minority groups report that local authorities have used anti-extremism laws to add religious texts to the government’s list of banned books.
 Officials also prevent religious minority organizations from obtaining land and deny them construction permits for houses of worship.